rytsikau/ee.Yrewind/README.md

 [ ` -pathsave ` ](#-pathsavedpathtosavestreams)
 [ ` -filename ` ](#-filenamefilenamewithoutextension)

-Yrewind is a command line utility to save a YouTube live stream as a video file.
+Yrewind is a command line utility to save a YouTube live stream in its original quality.
 The program has the following features:

 * Delayed start recording
 * Recording the live stream in real time